LinusNEP/SLAM-Alg.-Failure/README.md

 ### Introduction

 This repository contains the resources for the paper "[Understanding Why SLAM Algorithms Fail in Modern Indoor Environments](https://link.springer.com/chapter/10.1007/978-3-031-32606-6_22#:~:text=In%20real%2Dworld%20environments%2C%20SLAM,position%20and%20the%20environment's%20structure.)".
-The paper investigates the reasons behind the failures of simultaneous localization and mapping (SLAM) algorithms in indoor environments and provides insights into improving their performance.
+The paper investigates the reasons for the failures of simultaneous localization and mapping (SLAM) algorithms in modern indoor environments and provides insights into improving their performance.

 ### Setup Instruction